 Myself: Slight anterior pelvic tilt.
-We observed a slight pelvic rotation forwards and an extension of the lumbar spine (hyper lordotic). also noticed a slight forward head posture.
+We observed a slight pelvic rotation forward and an extension of the lumbar spine (hyperlordotic).
+Also noticed a slight forward head posture.

 Friend: Slight posterior pelvic tilt.
 We observed a slight backward rotation of the pelvis and flexion of the lumbar region resulting in an overall slouched curvature, though not significantly pronounced.

 For myself, I would do the following exercises:

 strength exercises for the rhomboid, such as prone lateral raises

 strength exercises for the lower trapezius, such as bent over lateral raises